priyulau/d11-jsformvalidation/readme.txt

 The deliverable is complete and in its final stage.

 ##Code Style
-This project incorporates HTML, CSS, Tailwind, and some Javasceipt.
+This project incorporates sTML, CSS, Tailwind, and some Javasceipt.
 It primarily utilizes Javascript HTML DOM features.

 ##How to Use